uqrmaie1/admixtools/README.md

 If you encounter any problems during the installation, this is most likely because some of the required R packages cannot be installed.
-If that happens, try re-installing some of the larger packages, and pay attention to any error message:
+If that happens, try manually re-installing some of the larger packages, and pay attention to any error message:

 ``` r
 install.packages("Rcpp")